-In the Summer you must find these channels or you probably won’t catch fish.
-In the Spring and Fall the fish spread out on the flats and swim through the flooded out forest that gives Crane Prairie it’s signature look.
+In the Summer it pays dividends to find these channels to catch the most active fish.
+In the Spring and Fall the fish spread out on the flats and swim through the flooded out forest and vast flats that gives Crane Prairie it’s signature look.
 Many of the flooded out trees are still standing 100 years later, calcified by the rich waters of the region.
 Locals call the areas that are still heavily treed the Ghost Forest.

 Crane opens with the general season in late April and closes at the end of October.
 A boat with a gas motor is the best way to get access to the fishing.
 Boat launches near the Resort, Quinn River and Rocky Point are all spots to explore throughout the season, especially while searching for the channels with the coldest water in the heat of the summer.